 Become a Counselor in Louisiana

-As in many other states, counselors in Louisiana who have completed their licensure are known as Licensed Professional Counselors (LPCs); those who are still in the supervision portion of the licensure process are known as Counseling Interns.
-(See “Supervision” below for more details.)
+As in many other states, counselors in Louisiana who have completed their licensure are known as Licensed Professional Counselors (LPCs).
+Those who are still in the supervision portion of the licensure process are known as Provisional Licensed Professional Counselors (PLPC).

-The premier professional organization for LPCs and Counseling Interns in the state is the Louisiana Counseling Association, which also represents licensed marriage and family therapists, school counselors, college counselors, college educators, substance abuse counselors, career counselors, multicultural counselors, and religious counselors in Louisiana.
+The premier professional organization for LPCs and PLPCs in the state is the Louisiana Counseling Association, which also represents counselors in marriage and family, school, college, substance abuse, career, multicultural, and religious fields.

-Licensure for both LPCs and Counseling Interns in Louisiana is managed by the state Licensed Professional Counselors Board of Examiners.
-Licensure requirements for counselors in Louisiana, including those relating to education, supervision, examination, fees, renewal, and “licensure endorsement,” are examined in further detail below, along with salary information from the U.S. Bureau of Labor Statistics as well as public and private scholarships available to aspiring LPCs and Counseling Interns in the state.
+Licensure for both LPCs and PLPCs in Louisiana is managed by the state Licensed Professional Counselors Board of Examiners.
+Licensure requirements for counselors in Louisiana, including those relating to education, supervision, examination, fees, renewal, and “licensure endorsement,” are examined in further detail below, along with salary information from the U.S. Bureau of Labor Statistics as well as public and private scholarships available to aspiring LPCs and PLPCs in the state.

 Appropriate degree programs will be of 60 graduate hours and include at least one semester course in each of the following content areas:

 - Human Growth & Development

 - Abnormal Behavior

 - Techniques of Counseling

 In addition to the coursework listed above, LPC licensure in Louisiana requires the completion of a supervised practicum and internship in mental health counseling.
 Practicum is comprised of 100 clock hours of which 40 is direct client contact hours.
 A minimum of one hour per week is required for individual and one and a half hours per week of group supervision.